Trevor Noah Continues To Trash Donald Trump On ‘The Daily Show’

 “On Wednesday’s episode of The Daily Show, Noah welcomed correspondent Michelle Wolf to discuss, as he put it, ‘what Ivanka’s influence in the White House means for women.’
 Though many on the right view Ivanka as some sort of feminist icon, Wolf said the first daughter’s brand of ‘fake feminism’ is no more than a business tactic designed to, as Wolf put it, ‘make her rich.'”

-Noah added that Ivanka has been silent on many women’s issues such as healthcare, domestic abuse, reproductive rights, etc. The segment earned a huge applause from the audience.
+Noah added that Ivanka has been silent on many women’s issues such as healthcare, domestic abuse, and reproductive rights.
+The segment earned a huge applause from the audience.
 Then, “fake feminism” became a popular term on Twitter.

 Ivanka Trump's Fake Feminism https://t.co/lgyyLm625A via @comedycentral